 Amazon Simple Notification Service (Amazon SNS) is a web service that coordinates and manages the delivery of sending messages to subscribing endpoints or clients.
 In Amazon SNS, there are two types of clients—publishers and subscribers—also referred to as producers and consumers.
 Publishers produce and send messages to a ‘topic’ asynchronously and subscribers subscribe to those topics in order to consume those messages.
 For the AWS Certified Solutions Architect Associate, Certified Developer and SysOps Administrator exams, you need to understand the core concepts of Amazon SNS, it features and configuration options and under what scenarios you would recommend using it.

+new messages.
 Subscribers can be web servers, email address, SQS queues or Lambda functions and they can receive messages using the following supported protocols:

 - Amazon SQS.
 Note that users should create the SQS queue prior to subscribing it to a Topic.

 Topics are the medium through which Publishers send messages to Subscribers.
 Key Points to note: